 Research policies and guidelines are a set of principles, regulations, and procedures that govern the conduct of research within an organization or institution.
-They provide a framework for ensuring ethical practices, integrity, and compliance with relevant laws and regulations.
-Research policies and guidelines typically cover a wide range of areas related to research activities.
+They provide a framework for ensuring ethical practices, integrity,

 The common components of SPIDER’s Research Policies and Guidelines are: